ClementNerma/Rave/docs/master.md

 num = num + 3;
 ```

-All numeric operators can be used:
+All numeric operators (including bitwise ones) can be used:

 ```sn
 let num = 2;